Aquatic Pesticide Permit Application and Instructions

 and #), what the revision is and the reason for such a revision.

-This form must be signed and dated by the responsible applicator that initially signed the aquatic pesticide permit application.
+This form must be signed and dated by the responsible applicator that initially certified the aquatic pesticide permit application.